brianboyko/brian-boyko-datadog-technical-test/README.md

 ## PLEASE NOTE - KNOWN ISSUE

-I normally like to put a lot of spit and polish on technical tests like this, but I've noticed a "sometimes it happens, sometimes it doesn't" bug on recharts where the X-axis is incorrectly formatted, especially on the debug page.
+I normally like to put a lot of spit and polish on technical tests like this, but I've noticed a "sometimes it happens, sometimes it doesn't" bug on recharts where the X-axis is incorrectly formatted on the Debug page on the debug page.
 This is a known issue, and is one of the things I would fix if this was in production.

 ## Technical Requirements